-The penetration of IT into society is going faster and deeper.
-The possibilities that IT offers are growing at an unprecedented rate.
-This has major consequences for how people live, work and learn.
-Nobody can predict how digitisation will have changed higher education in ten years, but we know for sure that digitisation will have a major impact.
+IT’s penetration into society is going faster and deeper than ever before.
+At the same time, the possibilities that IT offers are growing at an unprecedented rate.
+This has major consequences on how people live, work and learn.
+Nobody can predict how the digital transformation will change higher education in the next ten years, but one thing we know for sure is that it will have a major impact.

-We have every reason to invest heavily in the use of technology in order to accelerate educational innovation in higher education in the Netherlands.
+We have every reason to invest heavily in using technology to accelerate educational innovation in higher education in the Netherlands.
 The Netherlands is a compact, highly developed and well-organised country with excellent physical and digital infrastructures.
-This special combination of characteristics gives our country the unique opportunity to be an international front runner when it comes to educational innovation.
+This special combination of characteristics gives our country the unique opportunity to be at the forefront of educational innovation worldwide.

 All educational institutions in the Netherlands will make (substantial) investments in digitisation and educational innovation in the coming years, and will encounter difficult issues in this.
 Higher education is faced with the challenge of taking advantage of the opportunities that digital technology offers: